mehmettemel/local-flavours/docs/project-overview.md

 ## What is LocalFlavors?

 LocalFlavors is a community-driven platform designed to help people discover authentic restaurants, cafes, and hidden gems in cities around the world.
-Unlike traditional review platforms, LocalFlavors focuses on building a trusted community where users can share their genuine experiences and vote for their favorite places.
+Unlike traditional review platforms, LocalFlavors uses a unique collection-based voting system where users create curated lists of their favorite places, and the community votes on these collections to determine the true top 20 places in each location.

 ## Core Mission

 Our mission is to create a reliable, community-powered platform that helps travelers and locals discover the best dining experiences in any city, starting with Turkey.
-We believe in the power of collective wisdom and aim to surface truly exceptional places through a democratic voting system and trust-based community engagement.
+We believe in the power of collective curation and democratic voting - where individual taste meets community wisdom to surface truly exceptional places.

 ## Key Features

 ### 1. **Hierarchical Location System**

 - **Country Level**: Starting with Turkey, expandable to other countries
-- **City Level**: Major cities like Istanbul, Ankara, Izmir, Antalya, etc.
+- **City Level**: Major cities like Istanbul, Ankara, Izmir, Adana, etc.
 - **District Level**: Detailed district-level browsing for large cities (e.g., Kadıköy, Beşiktaş in Istanbul)

 This hierarchical structure allows users to browse from broad to specific locations, making discovery intuitive and organized.

+### 2. **Collection-Based Curation System** 🆕

+**How It Works:**

+- **Users Create Collections**: Registered users create curated collections for specific locations and categories (e.g., "Mehmet's Top 10 Kebab Places in Adana")
+- **Community Votes on Collections**: Other users vote on entire collections, indicating trust in that curator's taste
+- **Places Accumulate Votes**: Each place in a collection receives votes when the collection is voted on
+- **Top 20 Emerges**: The platform aggregates all votes across all collections to determine the definitive Top 20 for each location/category

+**Example Flow:**

+1. User A creates "Best Breakfast Spots in Kadıköy" (10 places)
+2. User B creates "Hidden Breakfast Gems in Kadıköy" (8 places)
+3. Community members vote on these collections
+4. Places that appear in multiple highly-voted collections rise to the top
+5. Final Top 20 reflects collective wisdom from multiple curators

+**Why This Is Unique:**

+- Personal curation meets democratic validation
+- Prevents single-point-of-failure bias (no one person controls rankings)
+- Rewards good curators with visibility
+- Creates engaging content through diverse perspectives
+- Natural quality filter (bad collections get fewer votes)

-### 2. **Community Voting & Trust Score**
+### 3. **Weighted Voting System**

-- **Democratic Voting**: Users can vote for places they recommend
+- **Collection-Level Voting**: Users vote on entire collections
-- **Weighted Votes**: Vote weight increases with account age to prevent manipulation
+- **Vote Weight by Account Age**: Prevents manipulation
   - Accounts < 30 days: 0.5x weight
   - Accounts 30-90 days: 0.75x weight
   - Accounts 90-180 days: 1.0x weight
   - Accounts > 180 days: 1.2x weight
-- **Trust Score**: Calculated based on vote_score, total votes, and vote_percentage
+- **Trust Score**: Collections and places earn trust scores based on vote patterns
-- **Top 20 Focus**: Each location showcases the top 20 places based on community votes
+- **Top 20 Calculation**: Aggregated from all collection votes

-### 3. **Multi-Language Support**
+### 4. **Multi-Language Support**

 LocalFlavors is built with internationalization at its core:

 - **Turkish (TR)**: Primary language for Turkish users
 - **English (EN)**: International audience
-- **Spanish (ES)**: Expanding to Spanish-speaking markets

-All content (place names, descriptions, categories, locations) is stored in multiple languages, ensuring a native experience for all users.
+All content (place names, descriptions, categories, locations, collection names) is stored in multiple languages, ensuring a native experience for all users.

-### 4. **Category-Based Discovery**
+### 5. **Hierarchical Category-Based Discovery**

-Places are organized into intuitive categories:
+Places are organized into intuitive main categories with detailed subcategories:

-- **Restaurants**: Traditional and modern dining experiences
+**Main Categories:**

+- **🍽️ Yemek (Food)**: Restaurants and food establishments
-- **Cafes**: Coffee shops and casual dining
+- **☕ Kafe (Cafe)**: Coffee shops and casual dining
+- **💎 Hidden Gem**: Unique, lesser-known local favorites
-- **Bars & Pubs**: Nightlife and social venues
+- **🍺 Bar & Pub**: Nightlife and social venues

-- (More categories can be added as the platform grows)
+**Food Subcategories** (for detailed browsing):

+- 🍕 Pideci (Pide restaurants)
+- 🥙 Kebapçı (Kebab restaurants)
+- 🍔 Hamburgerci (Burger joints)
+- 🌯 Dürümcü (Wrap restaurants)
+- 🍰 Tatlıcı (Dessert shops)
+- 🍜 Çorbacı (Soup restaurants)
+- 🥘 Ev Yemekleri (Home-style cooking)
+- 🐟 Balık & Deniz Ürünleri (Fish & Seafood)
+- 🍕 Pizza
+- 🍝 İtalyan (Italian cuisine)
+- 🌮 Uluslararası Mutfak (International cuisine)

+Collections can be created for any location + category combination, allowing for highly specific curation.

-### 5. **Admin Dashboard**
+### 6. **Admin Dashboard**

 A comprehensive admin panel for content management:

 - **Places Management**: Create, edit, and moderate place listings
+- **Collections Management**: Monitor and moderate user-created collections
 - **Locations Management**: Manage countries, cities, and districts
-- **Categories Management**: Organize and maintain place categories
+- **Categories Management**: Organize and maintain main categories and subcategories
-- **Approval System**: Review and approve community-submitted places
+- **Approval System**: Review and approve community-submitted places and collections
+- **Analytics**: View collection engagement, voting patterns, and trending places

-### 6. **Place Submission & Moderation**
+### 7. **Collection Creation & Management**

-- **Community Submissions**: Users can suggest new places
+- **Easy Collection Builder**: Users can search and add places to their collections
-- **Approval Workflow**: Submitted places go through a moderation process (pending → approved/rejected)
-- **Quality Control**: Ensures only genuine, quality establishments are featured
+- **Collection Themes**: Collections can have specific themes (e.g., "Budget-Friendly", "Romantic Dates", "Late Night Eats")
+- **Collaborative Collections**: (Future) Multiple users can contribute to a single collection
+- **Collection Updates**: Creators can update their collections, maintaining freshness
+- **Collection Discovery**: Browse popular collections, follow favorite curators

-### 7. **Rate Limiting & Anti-Spam**
+### 8. **Rate Limiting & Anti-Spam**

-- **Vote Rate Limiting**: Users limited to 10 votes per hour
+- **Collection Creation Limiting**: Users can create 3 collections per week
-- **Submission Rate Limiting**: Users can submit 5 places per day
+- **Vote Rate Limiting**: Users limited to 20 collection votes per day
+- **Quality Control**: Collections with no votes for 90 days may be archived
 - **IP-based & User-based Tracking**: Prevents abuse from both authenticated and anonymous users

 ## Target Audience

 ### Primary Users

-1. **Travelers**: People visiting Turkey looking for authentic local experiences
+1. **Travelers**: People visiting Turkey looking for authentic local experiences through trusted collections
-2. **Locals**: Residents discovering new places in their own cities
+2. **Locals**: Residents sharing their insider knowledge through curated collections
-3. **Expats**: International residents navigating local dining scenes
+3. **Expats**: International residents creating guides for their adopted cities
-4. **Food Enthusiasts**: People passionate about culinary experiences
+4. **Food Enthusiasts**: People passionate about culinary experiences who want to share their discoveries
+5. **Curators**: Users who love organizing and sharing recommendations

 ### Use Cases

-- Planning a trip to Istanbul and looking for top-rated restaurants in Kadıköy
-- A local wanting to discover hidden gems in their neighborhood
+- A local creating "My Favorite Hidden Breakfast Spots in Kadıköy" collection
+- A traveler finding "Best First-Time Visitor Restaurants in Istanbul" curated by locals
-- An expat looking for authentic Turkish cuisine recommendations
+- An expat building "Vegetarian-Friendly Adana" collection
-- A food blogger researching the best cafes in a new city
+- A food blogger creating themed collections for different occasions
+- Community members voting on collections that match their taste

 ## How It Works

 ### For Visitors (Unauthenticated Users)

 1. Browse locations hierarchically (Turkey → Istanbul → Kadıköy)
-2. View the top 20 places in any location
+2. View the top 20 places in any location (aggregated from all collections)
-3. Filter by category (restaurants, cafes, bars)
+3. Filter by main category (Yemek, Kafe, Bar, Hidden Gem)
+4. Drill down to subcategories (e.g., Yemek → Pideci)
+5. Browse popular collections for that location
-4. See detailed information about each place (description, address, images)
+6. See which collections feature each place
-5. View vote counts and trust scores
+7. View collection details and vote counts

-### For Registered Users (Future Feature)
+### For Registered Users

 1. All visitor features, plus:
-2. Vote for favorite places
-3. Submit new place suggestions
-4. Build reputation with account age
-5. Create personal lists and favorites
-6. Leave detailed reviews and photos
+2. **Create Collections**: Build curated lists for specific locations/categories
+3. **Vote on Collections**: Support collections that match your taste
+4. **Follow Curators**: Keep track of users whose taste you trust
+5. **Build Reputation**: Gain followers as your collections earn votes
+6. **Track Collection Performance**: See how your collections are performing
+7. **Suggest New Places**: Add places not yet in the system
+8. **Comment on Collections**: Engage with curators (Future feature)

 ### For Administrators

 1. Access admin dashboard at `/admin`
 2. Review and approve submitted places
+3. Moderate collections (remove spam/inappropriate content)
-3. Manage locations (add new cities/districts)
+4. Manage locations (add new cities/districts)
-4. Organize categories
+5. Organize main categories and subcategories
-5. Moderate content
-6. View analytics and statistics
+6. View analytics on collection engagement
+7. Featured collections curation

 ## Content Structure

+### Collections (New Core Entity)

+Each collection contains:

+- **Multi-language Title**: "Mehmet's Adana Kebab Guide" (en, tr)
+- **Multi-language Description**: What makes this collection special
+- **Creator**: User who created the collection
+- **Location**: Associated city or district
+- **Category**: Main category (Yemek, Kafe, etc.)
+- **Subcategory**: Optional specific type (Kebapçı, Pideci, etc.)
+- **Places List**: Array of places in the collection (ordered by creator)
+- **Vote Count**: Total votes received
+- **Vote Score**: Weighted vote total
+- **Status**: active, archived, or flagged
+- **Timestamps**: created_at, updated_at
+- **Metadata**: tags, themes, occasion suggestions

 ### Places

 Each place contains:

-- **Multi-language Names**: en, tr, es
+- **Multi-language Names**: en, tr
 - **Multi-language Descriptions**: Detailed information in each language
-- **Category**: Restaurant, cafe, bar, etc.
+- **Main Category**: Yemek, Kafe, Bar & Pub, or Hidden Gem
+- **Subcategory**: Specific type (e.g., Pideci, Kebapçı) - only for Yemek category
 - **Location**: Associated city or district
 - **Address**: Physical location
 - **Images**: Photo gallery (stored as URLs)
 - **Status**: pending, approved, or rejected
-- **Voting Stats**: vote_score, total_votes, vote_percentage
+- **Collection Appearances**: Count of how many collections feature this place
+- **Aggregated Vote Score**: Total votes from all collections featuring this place
 - **Trust Score**: Calculated quality metric
 - **Timestamps**: created_at, updated_at

+### Categories

+Hierarchical structure:

+- **Main Categories**: Yemek, Kafe, Bar & Pub, Hidden Gem
+- **Subcategories**: Pideci, Kebapçı, Hamburgerci, etc. (only under Yemek)

+Each category has:

+- **Slug**: URL-friendly identifier (pideci, kebapci, hamburgerci)
+- **Multi-language Names**
+- **Parent Category**: Reference to main category (null for main categories)
+- **Icon**: Emoji or icon identifier
+- **Display Order**: For sorting in UI

 ### Locations

 Hierarchical structure:

 - **Countries**: e.g., Turkey
 - **Cities**: e.g., Istanbul, Ankara (parent: country)
 - **Districts**: e.g., Kadıköy, Beşiktaş (parent: city)

 Each location has:

 - **Type**: country, city, or district
 - **Slug**: URL-friendly identifier
 - **Multi-language Names**